How to use Google Trends to enhance your SEO strategy

 Having razor sharp vision like this is key if you run an SMM campaign and need to stay on top of trends.
 Meanwhile, for SEO keyword research, Google Trends should be an additional way to find content ideas but should not replace traditional keyword research tools.

-Our Keyword Generator is one of those tools.
+Our SEO Keyword Generator is one of those tools.
 It helps you discover long-lasting topics and to build a solid keyword list that can later be clustered.
 This tool provides you with essential data to optimize your page for search intent, find promising focus keywords, and check SERPs for any needed keyword.

 You can start your traditional keyword research with our Keyword Tool by entering your seed keyword, choosing the location and then getting keyword ideas with essential data like search volume and difficulty.